ksmatharoo/incubator-carbondata/docs/dml-of-carbondata.md

   [ WHERE { <filter_condition> } ]
   ```

-  **NOTE:** The update command fails if multiple input rows in source table are matched with single row in destination table.
+  **NOTE:** The update command fails if multiple input rows in source table are matched with single row in rewrittenQuery table.

   Examples:
   ```